pgeu/pgeu-system/docs/confreg/configuring.md

 : Should the field asking for dietary needs be displayed on the registration form.
 Only used if catering is provided.

+Field country
+: Should the field asking for country be displayed on the registration form.
+This uses the country lookup table and includes the *Prefer not to say* option.

+Field city
+: Should the field asking for city be displayed on the registration form.
+This is a free-text field.

 Field nick
 : Should the field asking for nickname be displayed on the registration form.